Senior Scientist Group

 Functional Ecology and Global Change

-Our work covers three main research fields: plant-animal-interactions, experimental plant ecology and global change models.
-In all fields, we examine the complex networks of species interactions in ecological communities.
-Most of our research is centred on plant-bird interactions, which are important for the stability of ecological communities as well as for ecosystem functions, such as pollination, seed dispersal and plant regeneration.
-For investigating the interactions between plants and birds, we work in a variety of ecosystems, ranging from the tropics (e.g. the Andes and Mount Kilimanjaro) over the subtropics (e.g. South African Fynbos) to temperate systems (e.g. the Alps).
+Our work covers three main research fields: plant-animal interactions, experimental plant ecology, and trait-based models.
+Most of our research is centred on plant-animal interactions, which are important for the stability of ecological communities as well as for ecosystem functions, such as pollination, seed dispersal, and plant regeneration.
+This work ranges from analyses of intraspecific variation in biotic interactions to analyses of ecological networks at community level.